souvikr/juno/readme.md

-This repository contains all the source files used in the classes conducted at Juno School of Business by Souvik Roy.
+This repository contains all the source files used in the classes conducted at Juno